The American Red Cross is recognizing the country’s everyday heroes during Red Cross Month.

-“March is Red Cross Month, the perfect time to honor our Red Cross volunteers, board members and financial contributors who bring hope to people facing life’s emergencies,” said Tanguy Libbrecht, CEO of the American Red Cross of Alaska.
+“March is Red Cross Month, the perfect time to honor our Red Cross volunteers, blood donors and financial contributors who bring hope to people facing life’s emergencies,” said Mario Bruno, CEO, American Red Cross Connecticut and Rhode Island Region.
 “During Red Cross Month, we thank them for their tremendous support.”

 March has been recognized as Red Cross Month for more than 70 years.
 All of our presidents have designated March as Red Cross Month to recognize how the American Red Cross helps people across the country and around the world.

 The Red Cross depends on local heroes to fulfill its mission.
 Every eight minutes, Red Cross disaster workers respond to a community disaster, providing shelter, food, emotional support and other necessities to those affected.
 It provides 24-hour support to members of the military, veterans and their families at home and around the world.
+It must collect nearly 14,000 donations of blood every day to meet patient needs.
 It trains millions of people in first aid, water safety and other lifesaving skills.
 And it supports the vaccination of children around the globe against measles and rubella.

-“It’s easy to become a Red Cross community hero,” said Libbrecht.
+“It’s easy to become a Red Cross community hero,” said Bruno.
 “Be ready for an emergency by creating a preparedness plan for your home.
-Test your smoke detectors and tell your neighbors to do the same.
-You can also sign up to be a Red Cross volunteer or help us ensure Alaskan families recover from disaster by making a financial donation.”
+Test your smoke alarms and tell your neighbors to do the same.
+Or sign up to be a Red Cross volunteer or make a financial donation.”

-More information about how people can support the organization is available on redcross.org/alaska">redcross.org/alaska.
-The Red Cross is not a government agency and relies on donations of time and money to do its work.
+More information about how people can support the organization is available on redcross.org.
+The Red Cross is not a government agency and relies on donations of time, money and blood to do its work.
 An average of 91 cents of every dollar the Red Cross spends is invested in humanitarian services and programs.

-In Alaska, the Red Cross has a number of activities planned for Red Cross Month, including the following:
+The Connecticut Chapter has a number of activities planned for Red Cross Month, including:

 About the American Red Cross: